daniestevez/gr-satellites/README.md

 because when it is enabled the flowgraph won't run unless `proxy_publish.py` is running.
 Also see [this information](http://lilacsat.hit.edu.cn/?p=559) about how to set the proper ports in `proxy_publish.py`.

+## Submitting telemetry from EQUiSat

+The EQUiSat flowgraph also supports submitting telemetry to the Brown Space Engineering data server.
+To use this, you need to obtain an API key from the server.
+This can be done simply with the following command:

+        curl -s -X POST http://api.brownspace.org/equisat/generate-key

+The API key returned from this can then be specified using the `--api-key` parameter if using the `.py` script or by editing the box in the upper middle part of the flowgraph if using the `.grc` file.

+You can also specify similar submit metadata as the SatNOGS submitter (above), such as your callsign and location.
+See `python equisat.py --help` for all the options.

 ## Hints for receiving different modes